jcohut/DataScienceBeginnerLevel/README.md

 # DataScienceBeginnerLevel
-All stuff for learning Data Science at beginner level
+All stuff for learning Data Science at beginner level.